Who We Are

 Katie Cardarelli

-Kathryn (Katie) Cardarelli is the interim university provost for the University of Louisville.
-In this capacity, she is second in authority over the university, serves as the chief academic officer, and oversees all colleges, schools, and deans.
+Kathryn (Katie) Cardarelli is the University of Louisville executive vice president and university provost.
+In this capacity, she is second in authority over the university, serves as the chief academic officer and oversees all colleges, schools and deans.

-A professor of health, behavior and society, Cardarelli received her Master of Public Health degree at University of North Texas School of Public Health Fort Worth.
-She went on to earn a doctorate in epidemiology at University of Texas School of Public Health Houston and completed the Executive Leadership in Academic Medicine fellowship at Drexel University.
+A professor of epidemiology and population health, Cardarelli received her Master of Public Health degree at University of North Texas Health Science Center in Fort Worth.
+She went on to earn a doctorate in epidemiology at University of Texas Health Science Center at Houston and completed the Executive Leadership in Academic Medicine fellowship at Drexel University.

-The university provost (PDF) manages both the day-to-day and long-term academic operation of the university.
-The university provost provides leadership for the academic affairs of the university and not only is responsible for setting the university’s academic course, through collaboration with faculty, staff and students, but also is charged with assuring that it stays on course.
-The university provost is an advisor to the university president and acts as president during presidential absences.
+The executive vice president and university provost (EVPUP) (PDF) manages both the day-to-day and long-term academic operation of the university.
+The EVPUP provides leadership for the academic affairs is responsible for setting the university’s academic course, through collaboration with faculty, staff and students.
+The EVPUP is charged with assuring that it stays on course, serves as an advisor to the university president and acts as president during presidential absences.

 Related links